 Hike the West Fork Trail at Pinnacle Park in Sylva, North Carolina, climbing to exceptional views from The Pinnacle, a high-elevation, knobby summit.

-Pinnacle Park West Fork Trail to The Pinnacle: the hike
+Pinnacle Park to The Pinnacle: the hike

 The hike begins a nearly relentless climb to the Plott Balsam ridgeline, following purple and gold trail blazes through a ferny, mossy hardwood forest.
 The trail passes a small campsite before reaching a trail fork at .3 mile; from here, this hike veers left, following the West Fork Trail and hiking northwest.
-The sound of falling water fills the forest as the West Fork Trail continues to climb elevation, reaching a towering, split rock outcrop with a enormous fissure at .5 miles.
+The sound of falling water fills the forest as the West Fork Trail continues to climb elevation, reaching a towering, split rock outcrop with an enormous fissure at .5 miles.

 The West Fork Trail arcs to the southwest at .6 mile, crossing Fisher Creek and passing a small series of cascading waterfalls.

-The trail’s gently rolling elevation is a welcome break from the nearly continuous climb.
-The Pinnacle Trail is scenic in every season, with through-the-trees views framed by towering hardwoods.
+Towering, old-growth oak shade gnarly-branched rhododendron as The Pinnacle Trail begins to level at 2.25 miles.
+The trail’s gentle rolling elevation is a welcome break from the nearly continuous climb.
+The trail is scenic in every season, with through-the-trees views framed by towering hardwoods.
 But it’s an especially beautiful hike in late spring, with the blooming of the trail’s abundant rhododendron, and in fall, when autumn paints the towering deciduous forest in vibrant hues.